GitMAM/Ebay-avarage-pricing/README.md

 # Ebay-avarage-pricing

-This is an example project showing how to use Ebay to get avarage pricing of desiered products
+This is an example project showing how to use Ebay to get average pricing of desired products